School of Behavior Analysis

 Master of Arts in Professional Behavior Analysis

 The Behavior Analyst Certification Board® (BACB®) has approved the Florida Tech BCBA® course sequence as meeting all instructional requirements for certification as a Board Certified Behavior Analyst® (BCBA®).
 The in-residence component integrates coursework with supervised practica and a capstone project completed on site.
 The practicum meets the BACB’s supervised experience requirement for BCBA certification.
 On graduation, students meet all the requirements to sit for the BCBA examination.
-The program also meets licensure standards in all states currently licensing professional behavior analysts.
+The program also meets degree requirements for licensure standards in all states currently licensing professional behavior analysts.
 The program has been designed to meet the upcoming accreditation standards (2015) of the Association for Behavior Analysis International (ABAI).

 All applicants must have a bachelor’s degree from a regionally accredited university.
 Only applicants with an undergraduate GPA of 3.0 or higher (based on a 4.0. scale), or who have a GPA of 3.5 or above after taking at least 12 credits of graduate-level instruction in behavior analysis will be considered for admission into the program.